epilogue-co/playback-i18n/README.md

 </message>
 ```

-You need to update the `translation` XML property by changing the `unfinished` value to `finished`:
+You need to update the `translation` XML property by removing the `unfinished` value:

 ```
 <message>
     <location filename="../src/CartDetailsWidget.cpp" line="27" />
     <source>Unofficial cartridge</source>
-    <translation type="finished">非公式カートリッジ</translation>
+    <translation>非公式カートリッジ</translation>
 </message>
 ```

-If you're correcting a translation that has the `finished` property, you can simply update the contents inside the `translation` XML tag.
+If you're correcting a translation, you can simply update the contents inside the `translation` XML tag.

 ### Optional compilation